farhapartex/PIHR-Bot/README.md

 * Clone this project & navigate to the root folder
 * In the root folder install virtual environment.
 (It is your choice that, how you want to use virtual environment.
 If you are familiar with `pipenv`, just run `pipenv install`.
 It will install all packages, will create virtual environment & start it.
 Otherwise after creating virtual environment, install all packages from requirements.txt file)
-* Run this command to start the bot! `python3 play.py`
+* Run this command to start the bot! `python3 init.py run`
 * First time this bot will ask your username & password of PI HR.
 Don't be panic, it will not be uploaded anywhere.
 Provide all of those.
 This is one time installation.

 ### Choose & download your browser driver